About Us

 Mandate

-For many years, The Puritan represented both a legacy of literary excellence, and (notably in its early days), a culture that reinforced the exclusionary and marginalizing aspects of CanLit.
-As we transition to becoming The Ex-Puritan, the “Ex” in our name represents an interrogation of this complex history and reminds the writer/reader that the “story” of our publication is yet-to-be-written.
-Our story is collective, collaborative, never static, and always up for responsive, experimental and community-accountable change.
-Our emphasis on accessibility, as well as diversity and experimentation, means that the overall "voice" of The Ex-Puritan is never monotonous or predictable.
-It is and continues to be defined by the work it publishes.
+For many years, The Puritan represented a legacy of literary excellence.
+In its early days, however, the magazine was part of a literary culture that reinforced Canada’s history of exclusion and marginalization.
+As we transition to becoming The Ex-Puritan, the “Ex” in our name represents an interrogation of this complex history and the fact that the “story” of our publication is not static; it continues to be defined by the work we publish.

 Our commitment to supporting the unique voices and styles of writers includes a rejection of the historical boundaries of formal divides.
-Although our magazine has sections dedicated to poetry, prose, reviews, interviews, and non-fiction, and many of our past pieces in each of these segments have pushed the typical divides for the genre, we launched a hybrid/experimental section in 2022 to have a publishing home for writers and artists who don’t want to limit their work to a specific genre.
-We believe that genre and form can be as constricting as colonial grammars, and as a result, many underrepresented voices will look to new forms of storytelling.
+Although our magazine has sections dedicated to poetry, prose, reviews, interviews, and non-fiction, we launched a hybrid/experimental section in 2022 to have a publishing home for writers and artists who don’t want to limit their work to a specific genre.
 Our hybrid/experimental section is a safe home for those voices who do not see themselves in historical genre divides.

-We also pride ourselves on being a literary magazine for any stage of a writer’s career.
-We are ecstatic to have previously published a number of Giller winners, including Austin Clarke, Ian Williams, and Souvankham Thammavongsa, alongside new and emerging writers, some of whom have had their first publications in our online pages.
-Our mandate includes a specific dedication to uplifting underrepresented voices in Canadian writing, regardless of their career stage.
-We recognize that excellence in form looks different for writers at different stages in their careers.
+While we are ecstatic to have previously published a number of Giller winners, including Austin Clarke, Ian Williams, and Souvankham Thammavongsa, we are also proud that many emerging writers have had their first publications in our online pages.
+We are committed to uplifting underrepresented voices in Canadian writing, regardless of their career stage.

-Finally, we are thrilled to relaunch this magazine with online pages that are now barrier-free, regardless of disability.
-Part of our work with rebranding this magazine includes a dedication to accessibility.
+Finally, we are thrilled to relaunch this magazine with online pages that are now barrier-free, regardless of ability.
 Our new website works alongside Userway, an AI technology built for digital accessibility that is secure, scalable, and WCAG 2.1 AA, ADA, Section 508 compliant.
-You can find Userway’s accessibility widget on any of our webpages (in the form of a person), and it provides our readers with 100+ options to alter the presentation of our content.
-There is no “one-size-fits-all” approach to accessibility, and Userway’s widget ensures that each reader’s experience can be individually tailored for their specific needs.
+You can find Userway’s accessibility widget on any of our webpages (in the form of a person), and it provides our readers with over one hundred options to alter the presentation of our content.

 Press